OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 * **LoA2:** Authentication performed using single factor;
 * **LoA3:** Authentication performed using multi factor (MFA)

-The following rules are applicable to **access control to Open Banking Brazil API´s:**
+The following rules are applicable to **access control to Open Finance Brazil API´s:**

 * In accordance to Art.
 17 of [Joint Resolution nº 01 - Open Banking Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055), institutions must adopt procedures and controls for client authentication **compatible with those applicable in their electronic service channels**.
 * So, in compliance with the regulation, it is suggested that: